To see a larger image and learn more about those pictured, click on the image.

 The student Psychology Club was organized in 1957.

-Click Image: Psychology in 1957 |
+Click Image: Psychology in 1957

-In 1957, Dr. Eugene Sersen (biopsychology, NYU) replaced Oja (who joined the psychology department at Bard College) and Dr. John Dalland (doctorate from Columbia with behavioral background) replaced Aull, who went into private practice as a psychoanalyst, as department chair in 1958.
+In 1957, Dr. Eugene Sersen (biopsychology, NYU) replaced Oja (who had joined the psychology department at Bard College) and Dr. John Dalland (doctorate from Columbia with behavioral background) replaced Aull, who went into private practice as a psychoanalyst, as department chair in 1958.

 In 1959, Dr. Dorothy Murgatroyd (social psychology, University of Pennsylvania), replaced Sersen who joined the staff of the Institute for Basic Research in Staten Island.

-At this time there were approximately 50 psychology majors and the department returned to Cunard Hall where their offices and labs occupied the 3rd floor.
+In the early 1960s there were approximately 50 psychology majors and the department returned to Cunard Hall where their offices and labs occupied the 3rd floor.

 The Wagner College chapter of Psi Chi was chartered in 1966.